Jerushaaa/alx-system_engineering-devops/0x00-shell_basics/README.md

-The contents list of your current directory
+Question number 1 What is in there to display the contents list of your current directory